ahnaf-zamil/ahnaf-zamil/README.md

 <p>My name is Ahnaf, I'm known as <b>DevGuyAhnaf</b> on the internet.
 Backend development is my <b>pasSHon</b>, and I REALLY like working with distributed systems and networking stuff.
 I'm into teaching others how to code.
 Here's my <a href="https://youtube.com/c/ahnafzamil">YouTube channel</a> where I make tutorials on random things.</p>

+## NOTE
+I've started to move things to GitLab because I find it more convenient than GitHub for my tastes.
+I will have all my repos here, but active development and latest projects will be all on my GitLab.
+[Link](https://gitlab.com/ahnaf-zamil/)

 ## Philosophies

 <small><i>Start the beat</i></small>